nfriedly/nfriedly.com/src/documents/techblog/2019-11-17-kingspec-1tb-gpd-win-2.html.md

 ---
-title: KingSped 1TB SSD review for GPD Win 2
+title: KingSpec 1TB SSD review for GPD Win 2
 subHeading: Bigger and better

 # todo: breplace this